energysystems/docs/hpc/calliope-delftblue.md

 PORT=27099
 ```

+You can confirm that your installation is licensed by running `gurobi_cl --tokens`, which should show you how many licenses are currently in use.

 ## Setting up a cluster job and running

 To run your model, you'll need to set up a cluster job.
 That's the only additional step required compared to running on your local machine.
 For generic information of what this means, you can once more have a look at [DelftBlue's documentation on the Slurm scheduler](https://gitlab.tudelft.nl/dhpc/docs/-/wikis/Slurm-scheduler).